SPD Selector

 • Corrosion resistance: Good performance in dry inland environments; poor performance in coastal salt-spray conditions

-• Service lifespan: 30-40 years for aluminum air terminal installations
+• Service lifespan: 30-40 years for aluminum terminal installations

 • Material cost: 30-50% lower than copper air terminals